The Role Of Breed In Dog Bites

 These dogs made their debut in the 1880’s, so it’s a relatively new breed compared to the others.
 It can weigh up to 80 pounds, and stands at a height of 25 inches.
 This dog breed is very intelligent, and is the choice dog for law enforcement as well as security-oriented industries owing to the dog’s ability to take direction and make surgical strikes.

-If you’ve suffered a dog bite in Indiana, you may be able to collect compensation.
+If you’ve suffered a dog bite, you may be able to collect compensation.
 Please call Michael McCready today on 877-561-3004 for your free consultation.
 Thanks, and we look forward to hearing from you.